pschneider-manzell/grails-spock-examples/README.md

 You can find detailed descriptions in the [Wiki](https://wiki.github.com/pschneider-manzell/grails-spock-examples/)

-Grails 1.3.7 project with tests based on Spock.
+Grails project with tests based on Spock.

+For examples based on Grails 1.3.7, take a look at branch [1_3_7](https://github.com/pschneider-manzell/grails-spock-examples/tree/grails_1_3_7)

 It contains examples for: